Always There (Marti Webb album)

 Always There is the fifth solo album by English actress and singer Marti Webb, primarily known for her work in musical theatre, released in 1986 on the BBC Records label.
 It consists of theme tunes from television shows that had been given lyrics which are sung by Webb.

-The title track "Always There" reached #13 in the UK Singles Chart.
-The album, which peaked at #65 in the UK Albums Chart, was released in 1988 on compact disc entitled Marti Webb Sings Small Screen Themes.
+The title track, "Always There", reached No. 13 in the UK Singles Chart.
+The album, which peaked at No. 65 in the UK Albums Chart, was released in 1988 on compact disc, entitled Marti Webb Sings Small Screen Themes.

 "He's Not You (Chi Mai)", "It's Still the Same Dream", "Someday Soon", "No One Will Ever Know You" and "I Don't Hurt Anymore" all had lyrics written by Don Black specifically for this album.

 Webb had previously recorded another version of "To Have and to Hold" which was used as the on-screen theme to the sitcom of the same name.